 Day 8-9: Fiordland National Park

 Fiordland (home to Milford Sound) is probably the most popular destination in the South Island.
 This rugged and beautiful region is part of Te Wahipounamu, one of the UNESCO sites in New Zealand.
 From Queenstown, it’s a two hour drive to Te Anau.
 Once you reach Te Anau, it’s another two hour drive to Milford Sound, however there are plenty of places to stop along the way (for views, not for services – fill up on gas ahead of time!).
 You also have the option to take a shuttle bus from Te Anau to Milford Sound because in the summer the drive can get quite congested.

 I’d recommend spending a night at Gunn’s Camp, rather than at a campsite, located along the drive from Te Anau and Milford Sound.
 It’s pricier (we paid $70 for a cabin), but I think it’s very worth it.
-You’re cozy, right on the river and the couple who runs the place are so friendly and interesting.
+You’re cozy, right on the river and the couple who runs the place is so friendly and interesting.
 For your second night, stay in the Milford Sound lodge (a dorm bed is $40 NZD – just make sure you book early).
 This way, you’re close to Milford Sound to catch the sunrise and/or sunset.

 Some things to do in Fiordland include: